waldzellai/metatool-app/README.md

 A few feature highlights:

 - GUI app to manage configurations with dynamic updates when `list_tools`, etc.
-- Support ANY MCP clients (e.g. Claude Desktop, Cursor, etc.) because MetaMCP is a MCP server.
+- Support ANY MCP clients (e.g., Claude Desktop, Cursor, etc.) because MetaMCP is a MCP server.
 - Support prompts, resources, tools under MCP.
-- Support multi-workspace: e.g. activate a workspace of DB1 or switch to DB2 in another workspace, preventing polluting context of DB1 to your MCP Client.
+- Support multi-workspace: e.g., activate a workspace of DB1 or switch to DB2 in another workspace, preventing polluting context of DB1 to your MCP Client.

 The app is also self hostable, free and open source.
 The differences between this repo and cloud version are: